Fanny Kelly: Her own account of her ordeal

 According to Fanny, she was nearly killed by an old chief for losing his pipe, which she had dropped and broken.
 She managed to dispel the wrath of her captors by presenting them with some banknotes, telling them of their value.
 Another life-threatening quarrel ensued when she innocently accepted a gift of stockings from the brother-in-law of the old chief, inadvertently committing a social blunder.
 Angered, the chief killed one of his brother-in-law's horses.
-The brother-in-law sought to retaliate by aiming an arrow at Fanny, but a young Blackfeet named Jumping Bear snatched his bow away, aborting the immediate danger to her; the quarrel ended with the chief giving his brother-in-law another horse in return for the one killed.
+The brother-in-law sought to retaliate by aiming an arrow at Fanny, but a young Blackfeet named Jumping Bear snatched his bow away; the quarrel ended with the chief giving his brother-in-law another horse in return for the one he had killed.

 The band arrived at their home village, only to be attacked by a Union Army force led by Brigadier General Alfred Sully.
 Fanny was hustled away with the rest of the women and children.
 Freedom was not to be so quickly gained.
 After several days of pursuit, Sully's men gave up.
 When the Sioux returned to their homes, they were so angered at their losses, they threatened to burn Fanny at the stake.
 At a council to decide her fate, Ottawa spoke up for her, and she was spared.
 She became Ottawa's "exclusive property".
 She described him as being "over seventy-five years of age, and partially blind".

 One day, a Sioux named Porcupine arrived at the camp, bearing a letter from Captain Marshall of the Eleventh Ohio Cavalry detailing the attempts that had been made to rescue her.
 Porcupine had been offered a reward to help free her, but he chose not to do so, refusing even to take back a message to the Army.

 On September 5, a large band of Sioux attacked part of a wagon train led by Captain James L. Fisk taking settlers to what is now Montana; the attack was repulsed, the whites suffering twelve deaths to six by the Sioux.
 The Sioux made Fanny exchange letters with Captain Fisk, hoping to get him to lower his guard against further attack, but since the Sioux were illiterate in English, Fanny was able to warn Fisk of their intentions.
 Fisk tried unsuccessfully to ransom her, but he promised to spread the news of her situation.